Flotomate/product_docs/_build/html/_sources/asset-management/asset-discovery.rst.txt

 Information Fetched by a Probe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Probe fetches the following data points from a workstation:
+The Probe fetches the following data points from a workstation (subject to change in subsequent product updates):

 -  General Details: